Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 ## Plans

 This is the very early version of the database.
-It can already do things and I use it in a few of my projects.
+It can already do things, and I use it in a few of my projects.
 But there are many features to work on yet.

 ### Drivers

-I plan to add drivers to support the most popular languages.
-If you can help with this - please contact me.
+I plan to add drivers to support the most popular languages, like `JS`, `Rust`, `Go`, and others.
+If you can help with this - please get in touch with me.

 ### Rights management